 The Company is an investment holding company.
-Its subsidiaries are principally engaged in the manufacturing of electronic components in the People's Republic of China (the "PRC") and trading of electronic components to customers in the United States of America (the "US"), Europe, Hong Kong and other countries.
+Its subsidiaries are principally engaged in the manufacturing of electronic components in the PRC and Vietnam and trading of electronic components to customers in the United States of America (the "US"), Hong Kong and other countries.
 The Company and its subsidiaries are collectively referred to as the Group.